7110.1 General Policy

 The term "solicitation" as used in this policy shall mean any activity conducted for the purpose of advertising, promoting, or encouraging membership in any group, association, or organization.
 The procedures to be followed by individuals or organizations wishing to engage in solicitation activities on campus are set forth below.

-- Any nonuniversity individual or organization (other than recognized student organizations) shall, for each visit, give at least a 48 hour written notice to the director of Human Resources or the Chief of Police, indicating the names of persons involved and the designated area to which access is desired.
+- Any non-university individual or organization (other than recognized student organizations) shall, for each visit, give at least a 48 hour written notice to the Chief Human Resources Officer or the Chief of Police, indicating the names of persons involved and the designated area to which access is desired.
 No such notice shall be necessary if the activity is limited to nonworking areas open to the general public and which does not interfere with the normal use of the area.

 - The use of the university's mail services or any other facilities or materials such as telephones, copying machines, stationery, or equipment for solicitation purposes is prohibited.